 Ireland have benefitted from the 'granny rule' more than any other country.
-Some of the best players to pull on the green jersey have qualified for the country via this method, with a few more likely to come on board in the coming years.
+Some of the best players to pull on the green jersey have qualified for the country via this method.

 However, there have been some missed opportunities.